Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

 But imagine that one day Bob decides to become a musician or he just no longer likes programming.
 He doesn't care about his smart contract anymore.
 But the chain doesn't know about it.
-His code still lives in the state and has to be continously replicated and maintained.
+His code still lives in the state and has to be continuously replicated and maintained.

 ---v

 ## Misaligned Incentives

 #### _Ethereum State Storage Issue_